 Mandy explains: “It might be nice to know you’re not alone in your plight.
 Heartbreak is a universal experience, and no one has the luxury of avoiding it, including my clients, who are well known for their successful careers and their runway-worthy bodies.

 “Being a celebrity and “having it all” doesn’t exempt you from pain.
-There is no fast pass that allows you to skip being human.

 “My client and friend Jennifer Aniston had one of the most famous and scrutinized breakups on the planet.
 She credits our work with helping her get through it and discovering that she could act her way into correct thinking.
 Jennifer is living evidence that moving the body with heart produces the emotional result you’re looking for.

 “Using the emotional energy positively has transformed her.
 She has reached an entirely new level of personal power and comfort in her own skin.
 I hold very dearly the very first time we practiced yoga together.